rising3/semver/README.md

 ## Adding SemVer to your build

-SemVer Maven group ID is com.github.rising3, and its artifact ID is semver.
+SemVer Maven group ID is `com.github.rising3`, and its artifact ID is `semver`.

-To add a dependency on Guava using Maven, use the following:
+To add a dependency on semver using Maven, use the following:
 ``` xml
 <dependency>
   <groupId>com.github.rising3</groupId>